animeshon/docs/content/products/image/documentation/docs/index.md

 ## Access

-Access to images stored in the Image service is governed by the IAM policies assigned to the album where they are contained and executed by a Content Delivery Network (CDN).
+Access to images stored in the Image service is governed by the IAM policies assigned to the album where they are contained and executed by our Content Delivery Network (CDN).

-_Learn more about this this topic through dedicated [quickstarts](quickstarts/generate-thumbnails) and [samples](samples/get-image-route)._
+_Learn more about access control through dedicated [quickstarts](docs/quickstarts/generate-thumbnails) and [samples](docs/samples/get-image-route)._